onlymytho/universal-admin/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# universal-admin
+This project is built to admin tools blazingly.

 ## Get Started
 ```